 Answer: Verify your antenna booster is set to proper selection (On- for antenna and Off- for cable satellite).
-You should also make sure connections are tight on your TV.
+You should also make sure connections are tight on your TV; see TV/Radio Antenna on page 5-14.

 Appliances

 1. I am planning for a trip in my Airstream.
 How should I get the refrigerator cooled down?